 by Donna Simmons

 Learning about the World though Modelling by Arthur Auer is also vital for all 8 grades.
-It is available from Waldorf Books.
+It is available from Paper Scissors Stone.

 As of January 2018, we now ONLY sell our Full Third Grade Curriculum which includes the Old Testament Manual and Stories from the Book of Moses.
 This cannot be split up.
 Please also note that to save costs, we no longer sell our syllabuses in binders and they no longer have dividers and tabs.